DavidShenJingtao/tp/docs/UserGuide.md

 Exports the contacts currently shown in the list to a CSV file containing `Name`, `Telegram`, `Email`, `Type`, and `Session`.

-* Click the `Export CSV` button located beside the command box.
+* Run `export` or click the `Export CSV` button located beside the command box.
-* TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv`, using the timestamp of when you click the button.
+* TAConnect saves the file as `exports/contacts-YYYYMMDD-HHmmss.csv`, using the timestamp of when you trigger the export.
 * Only the contacts currently listed are exported.
 Combine with commands such as `find` to export a filtered subset before clicking the button.
 * The result display shows the location of the generated file once the export completes, e.g., `Exported 12 contact(s) to /path/to/exports/contacts-20241027-153120.csv`.